Difference between metals and nonmetals

 Key Properties of Metals:

-• Conductivity: Metals are excellent conductors of electricity and heat due to the free movement of their valence electrons.
+• Conductivity: Metals are good conductors of electricity and heat due to the free movement of their valence electrons.

 • Malleability and Ductility: Metals can be hammered into thin sheets (malleability) or drawn into wires (ductility) without breaking.